SirSkaro/Twitch-Queue-Bot/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details. tl;dr, if you're going to make your own queue Twitch bot based on this one, also use this lisence.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details. tl;dr, if you're going to make your own queue Twitch bot based on this one, also use this license.
 Also, you can't copy this code then sell "your" bot.

 ## Acknowledgments